My shrubs are covered in ash. When this is over should I take a hose and spray them off?

 Here are additional yard and garden clean up resources you may find useful.

 Note: If the ash was produced from a burning structure or you have a thick layer of ash due to close proximity to the fire then take additional precautions.
-There may be hazardous chemicals or fire-retardant residue that requires special handling.
+There may be hazardous chemicals or fire-retardant residue that require special handling.
 You may need to work with a professional cleaning company in order to safely remediate the site.
 Check in with your local fire jurisdiction or emergency operations for more information.